Mahoning County, Ohio

 Mahoning County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

-The possibilities are excellent that your potential forefathers have left a comprehensive document of at least quite a few aspects of their lives in the Mahoning County court records.
-Even if your ancestors is not discussed in a Court case, take into consideration all of the other methods which often can have lead to her or him appearing in court records.
+Researchers frequently overlook the great importance of Mahoning County court, probate, and land records data as a useful resource of ancestry and genealogy information.
+Buried away in Ohio courthouses and archives everywhere are the ambitions and frustrations of countless Ohio residents.
+The possibilities are excellent that your forefathers have left a comprehensive document of at least a number of facets of their lives in the Mahoning County court records.
+Even if your forebears is not referred to in a Court case, contemplate all of the other procedures that could have lead to him or her to appear in court records.
+See Also Ohio Corthouse Records Research Guide.

 - Records at the Mahoning County Courthouse: